 Modernism embraces contemporary design, while minimalism is Wabi-Sabi‘s next-gen.

-Both modern and minimalist designs prioritize form and function, offering the opportunity to blend these styles.
-The below diagram illustrates the distinct yet parallel attributes of minimalist and modern design in terms of color, materials, and features.
-A simple illustration of their differences, characteristics, and similarities.
+The diagram below illustrates minimalist and contemporary design’s distinct yet parallel attributes in color, materials, and features—a simple illustration of their differences, characteristics, and similarities.

 Modern